Get the Picture (game show)

 Get the Picture is a children's game show that aired from March 18 to December 6, 1991, with repeats until March 13, 1993 on Nickelodeon.
-Hosted by Mike O'Malley, the show featured two teams answering questions and playing games for the opportunity to guess a hidden picture on a giant screen made up of 16 smaller screens.
+Hosted by Mike O'Malley, the show featured two teams answering questions and playing games for the opportunity to guess a hidden picture on a 4×4 matrix video wall made up of sixteen individual displays.
 The show was recorded at Nickelodeon Studios in Universal Studios, Orlando, Florida.
 The program's theme music and game music was composed by Dan Vitco and Mark Schultz, and produced by Schultz.
 Its tagline is The Great Frame Game.

 There were 40 episodes taped for season one in the spring of 1991, and 75 episodes taped for season two in the summer of that same year.
 Season two began airing on August 5.

 Gameplay

 Two teams of two players, one wearing orange jumpsuits and one wearing yellow jumpsuits, competed.

-The object of the game was to correctly guess hidden pictures on a 16-square video wall and to answer general-knowledge trivia questions to earn opportunities to guess.
+The object of the game was to correctly guess hidden pictures on a 4×4 video wall and to answer general-knowledge trivia questions to earn opportunities to guess.
 This was done in two separate rounds.